MacielG1/Motion/README.md

 ## Features

-- Create, edit, and organize notes and documents.
+- Create, edit, and organize your notes
 - Rich text editing and media embedding.
 - Publish notes with others.